Index bounded relative symplectic cohomology: Examples and extensions

+\begin{remark} The positivity of the Ricci curvature of a metric $g$ is preserved under $C^{\infty}$-small perturbations.
+Hence we obtain a non-degenerate index bounded metric $g_{\epsilon}$ after perturbation. \end{remark}

+Let $(L, g_{\epsilon})$ be a closed Riemannian manifold with a positive Ricci curvature.
+Then $g_{\epsilon}$ is a non-degenerate index bounded metric.
+Suppose there is a Lagrangian embedding $L\rightarrow M$ into a Calabi-Yau manifold $M$.
+Another consequence of the Bonnet-Myers theorem (Theorem 19.6 \cite{M}) is that $L$ has a finite fundamental group.
+Hence $L$ is a Lagrangian submanifold of $M$ with a vanishing Maslov class.
+Now let $U$ be a Weinstein neighborhood of $L$ induced by the metric $g_{\epsilon}$, the above lemma tells us that $U$ is a Liouville domain with a non-degenerate index bounded boundary in $M$.
+In conclusion, our spectral sequence works for computing $SH_{M}(U)$, given the integrality condition on $\tilde{\omega}$.

+If we have two Riemannian manifolds both with positive Ricci curvature, then the product manifold also admits a metric with positive Ricci curvature.
+Hence we can also study Lagrangian submanifolds of product type.

-Now let $S^{n}$ be a sphere with dimension $n\geq 3$, and let $g_{R}$ be the round metric on $S^{n}$.
+Now we present the example of spheres, to demonstrate the above method.
+Let $S^{n}$ be a sphere with dimension $n\geq 3$, and let $g_{R}$ be the round metric on $S^{n}$.
 It is known that $g_{R}$ is a Morse-Bott non-degenerate index bounded metric.
-Next let $g_{\epsilon}$ be a $C^{\infty}$-small generic perturbation of $g_{R}$.
-By the Bonnet-Myers theorem, there exists a constant $C>0$ such that any closed geodesic with length $\lambda$ has index greater than $C\lambda$.
-This will be explained later in a more general case.
-Hence $g_{\epsilon}$ is a non-degenerate index bounded metric.
+Next let $g_{\epsilon}$ be a $C^{\infty}$-small generic perturbation of $g_{R}$, such that it is a non-degenerate index bounded metric.

-The above discussion tells us that for any Lagrangian sphere $S=S^{n}$ in a Calabi-Yau manifold $M$, a Weinstein neighborhood $U$ of $S$ induce by the metric $g_{\epsilon}$ has a non-degenerate index bounded contact boundary.
+The above discussion tells us that for any Lagrangian sphere $S=S^{n}$ with $n\geq 3$ in a Calabi-Yau manifold $M$ with an integral symplectic form, a Weinstein neighborhood $U$ of $S$ induced by the metric $g_{\epsilon}$ has a non-degenerate index bounded contact boundary.
 Hence our spectral sequence works for computing $SH_{M}(U)$.